Experiences

 ● Encounter the spiritual essence of the practices by the samurai through the Sowaryu-style tea ceremony.

-● Savor usucha ("thin tea") and Japanese sweets while learning about the differences between tea ceremonies by the merchant class and that of the samurai class.
+● Savor usucha ("thin tea") and Japanese sweets while closely watching the warrior-style preparation of tea.

 ● Experience authentic iaido dressed in a kimono and hakama, and receive a certificate of completion as proof of your achievements.